johnwheeler/flask-ask/README.rst

     :target: https://pypi.python.org/pypi/flask-ask

 The Amazon Echo is awesome!
 Flask-Ask is a Flask extension that makes it easy to write Alexa Skills hosted on a server.
-Use it with `Ngrok <https://ngrok.com>`_ to eliminate the deploy-to-test step and get work done faster!
+Use it with `Ngrok <https://ngrok.com>`_ to eliminate the deploy-to-test step and get work done faster.

 A Flask-Ask application looks like this: